 The Canadian Environmental Protection Act, 1999 (CEPA) is the cornerstone of Canada’s regulatory system for protecting the environment.
-At CELA, our primary focus on issues addressed by CEPA is the regulation of toxic substances.
-CEPA requires that all substances used in Canada be assessed for environmental and human health impacts.

 The Mazinaw Rock, Bon Echo Provincial Park, Ontario.